rara7777/monster-slayer/README.md

 # monster-slayer
-A tiny game buy Vue 3.
+A tiny game by Vue 3.